July 11, 2023

 Pézenas – Road Trip

 With my foot firmly planted on the brake in the passenger seat, we set off for a two-hour road trip to visit friends for lunch at their beautiful home in Pézenas.
-If you know me, I’m NOT a fan of highway driving.
-I will go out of my way to avoid highways at all costs.
+I’m NOT a fan of highway driving; in fact, I will go out of my way to avoid highways at all costs.
 However, Google Maps added an extra hour if we chose to take the scenic route.
 Highway it is!

 So, yes, I survived the drive and was welcomed by a surprisingly beautiful town I knew nothing about.
 Pézenas is located in the Languedoc region, southwest of our home base.
 And it’s only a three-hour drive to Barcelona.
 Tapas anyone?